ianacaburian/LiveShaderPalette/README.md

 ## Installation
   - Either download and run one of the pre-built binaries or clone and build with JUCE.
+## Quick start:
+- Run the app.
-  - To get started quickly, run the app, then copy the shaders from this repo's ShaderExamples folder into the app's CWD folder, which upon first launch, get generated in your Documents folder.
+- Copy the shaders from this repo's ShaderExamples folder into the app's CWD folder (which upon first launch gets generated in your Documents folder).
+- Click "Refresh Folder"
 ## How to use
 >Fragment file extension must be ".frag".
 ##### Load files via folder